Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Other materials (in reverse date order):

-Юридический факультет (Faculty of Law)
+Юридический факультет (Faculty of Law):

 16.17.
 Vatican State (Holy See)

-We are principally concerned here not with Vatican religious law but its civil and penal law.
+We are principally concerned here not with the Vatican’s religious law but its civil and penal law.
 This is documented in the Vatican’s official gazette appendix, Acta Apostolicae Sedis Supplemento (per le leggi e disposizioni dello stato della Città del Vaticano) which is not included in the basic subscription to the Acta Apostolicae Sedis.
 Both are sold by the Vatican Publishing House, which has a catalog online.
 Older back issues are out of print and rare.
 The most important issue is Vol. 1, 1929, which was issued immediately following the implementation of the Lateran Convention (also online in English), signed by Pietro Cardinale Gasparri and Benito Mussolini on February 11, 1929.
 Vol. 1 includes the Italian text of that convention as well as the nationality law of the Vatican State.
-We found copies of this issue in the theology library of the Université Catholique de Louvain[31] and at the Vatican Library in Rome.
+We found copies of this issue in the theology library of the Université Catholique de Louvain and at the Vatican Library in Rome.[31]

 For international affairs, see the Secretariat of State site and the UN Treaty collection database.